Steven N. Austad

-His current research interests include figuring out why organisms age at different rates, particularly in especially long-lived organisms such as quahog clams and hydra.
+His current research interests include discovering why organisms age at different rates, particularly in especially long-lived organisms such as quahog clams and hydra.
 He is also interested in studying indicators of animal healthspan as well as the effects of rapamycin on mouse healthspan and sex differences in mechanisms of aging.

 Dr. Austad's research and teaching have won multiple local, national, and international awards, including the Fifth Nathan A. Shock Award, the Robert W. Kleemeier award, Purdue University Outstanding Alumnus Award, the Irving S. Wright Award of Distinction, the Fondation IPSEN Longevity Prize, and the Caroline P. and Charles W. Ireland Prize for Scholarly Distinction.
 He is a fellow of the Gerontological Society of America and the American Association for the Advancement of Science.
 In 2021, he was appointed Protective Life Endowed Chair of Health Aging Research at the University of Alabama at Birmingham.

 He is author of more than 200 scientific articles and more than 150 newspaper columns on science.
 His book Why We Age: What Science Is Discovering about the Body’s Journey Through Life has been translated into 8 languages.
 His new book, Methuselah's Zoo: what nature can teach us about living longer, healthier lives was released by MIT Press in 2022 and reviewed favorably in Science Magazine.
-Between 2012 and 2013, he wrote a series of biweekly columns for the San Antonio Express News called "On Aging".
+Between 2012 and 2013, he wrote a series of biweekly columns for the San Antonio Express-News called "On Aging".
 Until recently, he currently wrote a similar biweekly column on science for AL.com as well as occasional pieces for the Huffington Post.
-These columns can be found at his website www.stevenaustad.com and a selection of them are being compiled into a book, titled To Err is Human,To Admit It is Not and other Essays.
+These columns can be found at his website www.stevenaustad.com and a selection of them are available in a book titled To Err is Human, To Admit It is Not and other Essays (2022).